O.J.: Made in America: Reception and legacy

 A. O. Scott of The New York Times felt the film "has the grandeur and authority of the best long-form nonfiction.
 If it were a book, it could sit on the shelf alongside The Executioner's Song by Norman Mailer and the great biographical works of Robert Caro.
 It's very much a film, though, a feat of tireless research, dogged interviewing and skillful editing."
 However, Scott felt a "significant blind spot" for the film was its "predominance of male voices among the interview subjects, and the narrowness of the film's discussion of domestic violence...
 [T]he film, which so persuasively treats law enforcement racism as a systemic problem, can't figure out how to treat violence against women with the same kind of rigor or nuance", adding that "O. J. Simpson is viewed as a symbol" while "Nicole Brown Simpson's fate, in contrast, is treated as an individual tragedy, and there seems to be no political vocabulary available to the filmmakers to understand what happened to her.
 The deep links between misogyny and American sports culture remain unexamined."

+O.J.: Made in America was criticized for presenting the claim that Simpson stopped taking his arthritis medicine so the gloves wouldn’t fit him in court as a fact.

+Johnnie Cochran denied this during the trial and informed Judge Ito in court that Shawn Chapman contacted the Los Angeles County Jail doctor, who confirmed Simpson was taking his arthritis medication every day, and that the jail's medical records verified this.

+Ishmael Reed was interviewed by director Ezra Edelman for O.J.: Made in America, however his interview wasn't used in the documentary.
+Reed was harshly critical of the documentary in an article he wrote for the magazine CounterPunch stating that:“In the series, other prosecutors yammered on and on about theories that were disproven in court.
+A detective who might have planted evidence was allowed to take up time.
+In order to make the case that the decision in the criminal trial was based on black grievances about the LAPD, or Mark Fuhrman, they used a black juror whose opinion fit this marketable line instead of jurors who voted on the basis of evidence that had been tampered with.
+The late Philip Vannatter never explained why he carried a vial of the victim’s blood to O.J.’s estate.”It was voted #81 on BBC's 100 Greatest Television Series of the 21st Century.

+In July 2025, it ranked number 11 on Rolling Stone's list of "The 100 Best Movies of the 21st Century."